oneapi-src/oneDNN/doc/programming_model/attributes_deterministic.md

 ===================================================================

 To support debugging, validation and certification of some applications, oneDNN provides a deterministic mode.
-This mode guarantees, that multiple executions of the same primitive on a given platform return the exact same result bitwise.
+This mode guarantees that multiple executions of the same primitive on a given platform return the exact same result bitwise.

 For most primitives, oneDNN provides a run-to-run deterministic execution for a